 Equipment necessary to clean the biogas to the proper specifications for the intended application.

-Equipment that will allow utilization of the biogas or biomethane (RNG):
+Equipment that will allow utilization of the biogas or biomethane (RNG) as follows:

 - Biogas upgrader